 In March 2016, a Search Quality Senior Strategist at Google confirmed that the other two are content and links.
 He also confirmed that there isn’t any specific order of importance assigned to the top three criteria.

-But, let’s get back to Google RankBrain.
-This machine learning algorithm was touted as a game-changer for Google search results.
-Why exactly?
+But, coming back to the topic.
+This Machine Learning algorithm was touted as a game-changer for Google search results.

 Well, for starters, RankBrain beat the company’s human experts at page selection in internal tests.